curtwelch/RoboND-Rover-Project/writeup.md

 ##### Image Warp Translation

-I used the provided perspect_transform() transform and the provided srouce and destination reference values.
+I used the provided perspect_transform() transform and the provided source and destination reference values.
 I had as the notebook suggested entered my own values from the test data, but I deided to just use the one provided in the example code.

 I did however enhance the transform to adjust for the rover pitch.
 I hacked the mathimatidal solution that seems to work well by testing but did not carefully verify exactly what the virtual camara distrition really was.
 I only used a "close enough" engineering solutio for this.

-When making the rover run at near it's full speed of 5 m/s the rover will rock back and forth on accelerations and braking that produces very large distrutions in this image to world map transation approach.
+When making the rover run at near it's full speed of 5 m/s the rover will rock back and forth on accelerations and braking that produces very large errors in the mapping.
 I frist addressed the problem simply by not using any data when the rover was rocking too far forward or back (Rover.pitch over 2deg or so), but this limited how fast it could map and caused large sections of the ground to not be mapped while it was runnign fast.
 Adding the pitch adjustment allowed mapping to work very well even when the rover rocked.

 I think the current code still refuses to update the world map from the image data if the pitch is more than 4 deg or the roll is more than 2 degrees from flat.